ymirapp/docs/docs/projects/environments.md

 ## Default environments

-Whenever you initialize a project with the `init` command, Ymir will create two environments: `staging` and `production`.
+Whenever you initialize a project with the [`init`][6] command, Ymir will create two environments: `staging` and `production`.
 These two environments are just there as defaults.
 You're going to need a production environment and having a staging environment to preview changes for your client or for testing is always beneficial.

 ## Creating new environments